Keerthy-Byt/SHOPPER/README.md

 3. View your cart items and the total amount.
 4. Admins can access the admin panel to manage items and categories.

-## Deployed Site

-You can access the deployed client site [here](https://shopperclientkk.netlify.app).

-You can access the deployed admin site [here](https://shopperadminkk.netlify.app/).

 ## License